PatrLind/ah_ace_protocol/README.md

 The protocol is designed a point to point protocol and only two devices will be able to talk to each other.
 The devices are always sending packets thru the network even if there is no data to transfer.
 In that case the packets will contain only zeroes.
 The data rate transferred amounts to about 48000 * 221 = 81 Mibit/s.
 If you include the header data the total rate amounts to about 90 Mibit/s.
 This is in both directions so about 181 Mibit/s if you want to capture all traffic.
 The wire speed is fixed to 100 Mibit/s.

+## Channel numbers
+The mixer channel number and ACE stream channel order numbers are not the same thing.
+If all inputs are mapped straight to the ACE port then they will be spaced 8 channels apart like this>
+* Channel  1 to ACE  1
+* Channel  2 to ACE  9
+* Channel  3 to ACE 17
+* Channel  4 to ACE 25
+* Channel  5 to ACE 33
+* Channel  6 to ACE 41
+* Channel  7 to ACE 49
+* Channel  8 to ACE 57
+* Channel  9 to ACE  2
+* Channel 10 to ACE 10
+* ...

 ## Sample software
 TODO